hazardfn/valvex/README.md

 * {result, Result, Key} - Triggered when work is finally over
 * {threshold_hit, Q} - Triggered when a push is attempted but there's already too many items.
+* {work_requeued, Key, AvailableWorkers} - Triggered when work is
+  requeued
+* {work_assigned, Key, AvailableWorkers} - Triggered when a worker is assigned work